Connecticut Registered Agent.co

 The Registered Agent Requirement

-There's no way around the agent requirement in Connecticut — each LLC, regardless of size, needs one.
-Agent specifications:
+There's no way around the agent requirement in Connecticut; each LLC, regardless of size, needs one.
+The statute's operative phrase is that the agent "shall have a place of business in this state."
+Specifications:

-• Have on file a brick-and-mortar address in Connecticut (a PO box alone isn't enough)
+• A street address in Connecticut on file (a PO box alone isn't enough)

-• Be present all through normal business hours for service of process
+• Availability through normal business hours for service of process

-• Move along state mail and lawsuits promptly to keep response windows intact
+• Prompt handling of state mail and lawsuits to keep response windows intact

 Common Questions